ottok/debgpt/README.md

 #### Ex99.
 You Name It

 The usage of LLM is limited by our imaginations.
-I am glad to hear from you if you have more good ideas on how we can make LLMs useful for Debian Development: https://salsa.debian.org/deeplearning-team/debgpt/-/issues
+I am glad to hear from you if you have more good ideas on how we can make LLMs useful for Debian development: https://salsa.debian.org/deeplearning-team/debgpt/-/issues